-Remove passing styles: Removing an existing passing style from the PSC was achieved by using a function that takes parameter passing style name and remove the style from the PSC if it exist.
+Remove passing styles: Removing an existing passing style from the PSC was achieved by using a function that takes parameter passing style name and remove the style from the PSC if it exists.

 Design

-This project was developed using the prototyping/exploratory programming approach to problem solving wherein the development process was broken down into smaller task to ease the management of the data for passing styles within the data structure.
+This project was developed using the prototyping/exploratory programming approach to problem solving and in it the development process was broken down into smaller task to ease the management of the data for passing styles within the data structure.
 This equally made the developed data structure for parameter passing appropriate for testing.

 a) Main structures